baxter100/uk-crypto-tax/README.md

 ### Future Developments
+* Improve the program to output a more comprehensive tax report
+* Create a nicer user interface
 * Take input from different sources directly like Poloniex, Localbitcoin, kraken etc.. so cointracking isn't required
-* Make a nice user interface
-* Output a proper report